wuyangf7/OPERA/README.md

 ## Run OPERA for stage 2 analysis and heterogeneity analysis
 > opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --prior-pi-file myopera.pi  --out myopera
+Note: Only the cis-SNPs of each exposure sites are used, so the stage 2 analysis can be seperated by each chromosome-wide analysis.
+* --bfile reads individual-level SNP genotype data (in PLINK binary format) from a reference sample for LD estimation.
 * --prior-pi-file reads the prior probabilities estimated from the stage 1 analysis (i.e., the posterior Mean from stage 1 analysis).
 * --out saves the PPA and multi-exposure HEIDI test P-values for each possible association hypothesis in .ppa file (text format, see below example).